Chargeback Rebuttal Letters: Explanation and Samples

 - A summary of your evidence and how it demonstrates the legitimacy of the original transaction

-A Sample of a Chargeback Rebuttal Letter
+Chargeback Rebuttal Letter Samples

 Dear [Name of Recipient],

-Attachment B: IP records from the time of purchase showing that the purchase came from the cardholder's area and from their Internet Service Provider (ISP).
+- Attachment B: IP records from the time of purchase showing that the purchase came from the cardholder's area and from their Internet Service Provider (ISP).

 [email address/phone number]

-When written persuasively and in a succinct, direct manner, it has the power to sway the issuer to rule in your favor (and help you recover hundreds or even thousands in lost revenues).
+Your rebuttal letter is the centerpiece of your chargeback representment case, so don’t phone it in or leave it until the last minute.
+When written persuasively and in a succinct, direct manner, it has the power to sway the issuer to rule in your favor (and help you recover hundreds or even thousands in lost revenue).

-If you’re not sure how to go about writing your rebuttal letters, download our eGuide, The Smart Way to Fight & Recover Chargebacks.
+If you’re not sure how to go about writing your rebuttal letters, download our e-guide, The Smart Way to Fight & Recover Chargebacks.